-Minutes added to school year: 24
+Minutes added to school year: 3,600

-5th grade students will participate in an after school based tutorial program involving keyboarding skills.
-All 5th grade students will have the opportunity to attend with parent permission.
+3rd, 4th, and 5th grade students will have an opportunity to participate in an after school computer based tutoring program.
 This will take place over a 3 month period, January to March, two days a week for an hour per day.